 Growing Up With Evil

 On the surface, my childhood wasn’t that bad.
 Family vacations, playing catch with my dad, learning how to ride a bike without training wheels, these moments, I remember.
-But those moments of bliss rarely entered my mind.
+But those moments of bliss rarely paraded around my young mind.

 Instead, my mind recalled the tears, whippings, and the nuclear explosions of anger and verbal abuse that my mother and I suffered for years.

 I was a talkative kid.
 But I had a knack for turning on my “radar ears” and catching conversations no one thought I could hear.
-Besides my super hearing abilities, I — and many young kids — was also a super sleuth when it came to determining body language.
+Besides my super hearing abilities, I — as are many young kids — was also a super sleuth when it came to determining body language.

 Some of my family went as far to instruct me to never—under any circumstance—listen to anything my father said.